Maintenance Solar Panels

 Should you call the professionals?

 If you have a roof that is hard to access, or there is some significant bird droppings or bat poo stuck on your panels, and you’ve tried the above measures to no avail, then yes, that’s the recommendation of Electrical Safety QLD.
-There are plenty of solar panel cleaning companies who will hand wash your prized panels to a professional standard.
+There are plenty of solar panel cleaning companies who will handwash your prized panels to a professional standard.

 Neglecting to clean your solar panels is like throwing money out of the window.
 If you don’t want to clean the panels yourself, solar panel cleaning services are available for those out there that are willing to spend the extra buck.